gravitational/teleport/rfd/0057-prefill-trusted-cluster-yaml-webui.md

 - `metadata.name`: is the name of the current cluster, already available to the web UI
 - `spec.enabled`: can be `true` by default
 - `spec.token`: currently, there is [an endpoint](https://github.com/gravitational/teleport.e/blob/e9c0cb35467bc9cae40f2b55ca16cbc3e0ff6f07/lib/web/plugin.go#L88) on teleport enterprise to generate tokens for apps and nodes.
 We can make a new endpoint to add generate tokens for a trusted cluster to use here.
+For OSS, we can add the instruction to run `tctl tokens add --type=trusted_cluster` and get the token instead.
 - `spec.tunnel_addr`: can be added in `GRV_CONFIG` which is set from the web server into the web page.

 The user would need to set the `role_map` field, with the provided instructions.
 We could prefill with all the roles available in the root cluster: